Tesla0Maximum/data-analysis/README.md

 Download the car_details_v3.csv([ from Kaggle ](https://www.kaggle.com/code/tabriznagiyev/car-details-v3/input)) and Lab_MAIN.R.

 Run the R script to perform the analysis and view the results.
-Read the term paper for detailed insights and discussion on the findings.
+Read the paper for detailed insights and discussion on the findings.